astutespruce/sarp-connectivity/analysis/prep/boundaries/README.md

 These are intended to be combined with other state-level water resource areas once identified.

+### Trout Unlimited Brook Trout Conservation Portfolio

+The most recent Trout Unlimited Brook Trout Conservation Portfolio data were provided by Matthew Mayfield at Trout Unlimited on 7/23/2025 via email.

+These are current as of 7/4/2022.

+More information available at: https://www.tu.org/science/conservation-planning-and-assessment/conservation-portfolio/

 ## 4. Create boundary vector tiles

 Vector tiles are are created for each of the boundary layers using `analysis/prep/boundaries/create_map_unit_tiles.py`.